Best Sermon Prep Practices for Preachers—By Preachers!

 And if you’re like most of the preachers I’ve met, you’re probably tweaking and updating your process to make it ever-more efficient and effective.

-To that end, I asked the preachers who are members of Backstory Preaching’s Collective what their best practices are?
+To that end, I asked the preachers who are members of Backstory Preaching’s community what their best practices are?
 What have they found effective in getting a meaningful sermon written week after week?
 And how have they created respite in their sermon prep?

 I’ve compiled their answers below, along with a few comments based on what I’ve observed.